Stadium Merdeka: Concerts

-Chinese singer Jay Chou first performed at the stadium in 2003 on The One World Tour.
+Taiwanese singer Jay Chou first performed at the stadium in 2003 on The One World Tour.
 The singer performed again at the stadium two years later on his Incomparable World Tour.
 His third appearance at the stadium was on February 23 as a part of The World Tour.
 Chou will return for his Invincible World Tour on August 6, 2016.

 K-pop group EXO played the stadium on 12 March 2016 as a part of their Exo Planet #2 - The Exo'luxion World Tour.
 The group will return again on 18 March 2017 on their Exo Planet #3 - The Exo'rdium World Tour.
 Indian composer A.R.
 Rahman performed his A.R.
 Rahman Live in Concert on 14 May 2016 at the stadium.
 On the same year, South Korean group Big Bang held their MADE (V.I.P) Tour fan meeting at the stadium.
 G-Dragon performed in the stadium on his own solo tour Act III: M.O.T.T.E World Tour on 17 September 2017.

 Malaysian singer Michael Wong held his Lonely Planet Concert Tour on 10 November 2018 at the stadium.
 He was the first local singer to held a solo concert at the stadium.
 Other Asian singers that had performed at the stadium include Kelly Chen, Beyond, Faye Wong, Wonder Girls, Jacky Cheung and Mayday.

 Other shows held in the stadium include: